-Tendonitis is the irritation or inflammation of one or more tendons, the thick fibrous tissues which primarily serve to attach muscles to bones.
+Tendonitis is the irritation or inflammation of one or more tendons, which are the thick fibrous tissues that primarily serve to attach muscles to bones.
 We offer foot tendonitis relief at our Rancho Santa Margarita and Newport Beach area podiatry clinic.

 - Rest.
 Proper rest after exertion is key to avoiding tendonitis and various other injuries and ailments associated with sports and similarly taxing activities.
-This means proper rest both within the day between period of exertion and at night, when you need to sleep properly to recover.
-A failure to rest can lead to many symptoms of overtraining, including but not limited to tendonitis, fatigue, mood swings, and susceptibility to injury and illness.
+This means proper rest both within the day between the period of exertion, and also at night when you need to sleep properly to recover.
+Failure to rest can lead to many symptoms of overtraining, including (but not limited to) tendonitis, fatigue, mood swings, and susceptibility to injury and illness.

 - Varied exercise.
-Tendonitis and other injuries are often best prevented through more varied exercise, to better build the other muscles and tendons associated with an exercise.
+Tendonitis and other injuries are often best prevented through more varied exercise in order to better build the other muscles and tendons associated with an exercise.
 This allows the implicated tendons to offload more of the stress of the movement, minimizes the risk of injury, and helps your body more rapidly recover from exertion.

 - Stretch.
 Stretching after exercise can greatly improve recovery time from exertion, which in turn allows you to repeat movements more frequently without the risk of developing tendonitis.
 Stretching can also help prevent tendons from tightening up after a workout, which can lead to reduced range of motion and increased risk of injury.
 Don’t stretch before exercise, however, as this can increase your risk of injury.